We work with more than 300 partners to bring you better travel deals

 Although you may not find a cinema or theatre in the city, book a flight to Hargeisa in August and you will find its annual book festival.
 The event celebrates literature, theatre, film and music and was set up to ensure the survival and promotion of Somaliland’s tradition of storytelling.

-When is the best time to book flights to Hargeisa?
+When is the best time to book a flight to Hargeisa?

 Hargeisa is the capital of the Somaliland region, Somalia.
 Not normally the first place that springs to mind as a tourist destination, Hargeisa and the area, however, can be enjoyed with a little forward planning.
 After your flight to Hargeisa lands, you will be welcomed warmly to this rapidly growing city.
 Hargeisa has a developing cultural life, a growing urban skyline and, of course, the problems that come with a rapidly growing population.
 You won’t be overrun with other tourists here, but you will find that most people speak English.
 On arrival the first thing you will notice is the noise – mobile phones competing with calls to prayers and vehicle horns.
 As you explore this city of contrasts, admire the exterior of the modern Jama Mosque with its domed roof and tall twin minarets.
 Look out for the Somali Air force MiG fighter jet which crashed during the civil war.
 It now stands proudly on display surrounded by colourful murals depicting war scenes.
 In the central market you will find everything from perfume to pasta, electronics to emeralds and pyramids of delicious looking fruit and vegetables.
 The long journey to Laas Geel is well worth making.
 It is a complex of caves and rock shelters that contain amazingly well-preserved cave paintings.
 Dating from around 9,000 B.C., these are the earliest known art on the African continent.